AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 ### Validate with the Debugger

-If you set up an activity, you should see your content render on the page.
+If you set up an activity, you should see your content rendered on the page.
 However even if no activities are live, you can also look at the Send Event network call to confirm that Target is configured properly.

 >[!CAUTION]
 >